linode/docs/docs/platform/object-storage/object-storage-delete-bucket-shortguide/index.md

 show_on_rss_feed: false
 ---

+Follow these steps to delete an Object Storage bucket from the Cloud Manager:

 {{< note >}}
 You can only delete an empty Object Storage bucket.
-See the [Delete Objects from a Bucket](/docs/platform/object-storage/how-to-use-object-storage/#delete-objects-from-a-bucket) section for information on deleting a bucket's objects using the Cloud Manager.
+See the [Delete Objects from a Bucket](/docs/products/storage/object-storage/guides/delete-objects/) how-to for information on deleting a bucket's objects using the Cloud Manager.
 {{</ note >}}

 1. If you have not already, log into the [Linode Cloud Manager](https://cloud.linode.com).